idaholab/moose/modules/electromagnetics/doc/content/source/auxkernels/SourceCurrentHeating.md

-Note that $\vec{J}$ is provided via vector-valued functions, using the [!param](/Kernels/VectorCurrentSource/source_real) and [!param](/Kernels/VectorCurrentSource/source_imag) parameters for the real and imaginary components respectively.
+Note that $\vec{J}$ is provided via vector-valued functions, using the [!param](/Kernels/VectorCurrentSource/source_real) and [!param](/Kernels/VectorCurrentSource/source_imag) parameters for the real and imaginary components, respectively.

 ## Example Input File Syntax